AntonioAlaia/GoogleTrendsClone/README.md

 This package allows us to get a dataset with different variables: `geo`, `time`, `keywords` and `onlyInterest` (a boolean that allows to call ONLY the `interest_over_time` or not).

 ### Test and expected results :chart_with_upwards_trend:
-Once obtained the dataframe, and cleaned it with regexs, I can analyze it and try to answer to two questions:
+Once obtained the dataframe, and cleaned it with regexs, I can analyze it and try to answer to three questions:
 - Is there a seasonality of the queries?
 - Crossing `date` and `hits` variables, will we observe a positive linear trend?
+- Overall, how effective can be GoogleTrends on following socio-political movements?
+My researches about the topic suggest me that lockdowns and, more generally, COVID-19 Pandemic, has raised internet traffic and extremism has gained popularity among world citizens[^1], therefore it's likely that my plot visualization will show a positive linear trend.
+No prediction could be done for the first question that could be affected by important socio-political events or changes in the lockdown severity.
+Last question is a _secondary quest_ I added for a more personal curiosity, so the answer will be more subjective and won't be answered with a statistical approach but rather with a researcher point of view that is testing Rstudio's package `gtrendsR` and `GoogleTrends` for his socio-political studies!

 ## Folders labels